admartinbarcelo/tailor-restaurants/README.md

 cd tailor-rest

-place .env file with all environments variables required at root folder
+place .env file with all environments variables required
 ```

 ## 2- Usage with CLI